 Cookie Policy

-This page explains what cookies are, which ones Health Beyond Age uses, and how you can control them.
+This page explains what cookies are, the categories that may be present on Health Beyond Age, and how you can control them.
+Actual cookies depend on the WordPress features, plugins, and third-party services currently enabled.
 It should be read alongside our Privacy Policy.

 What Are Cookies?